yuanhuihui/yuanhuihui.github.io/ongoing/activity/activity_start.md

                 doShow = false;
             }
             if (r.mLaunchTaskBehind) {
-                // Don't do a starting window for mLaunchTaskBehind.
-More importantly make sure we
-                // tell WindowManager that r is visible even though it is at the back of the stack. mWindowManager.setAppVisibility(r.appToken, true);
+                mWindowManager.setAppVisibility(r.appToken, true);
                 ensureActivitiesVisibleLocked(null, 0);
             } else if (SHOW_APP_STARTING_PREVIEW && doShow) {
-                // Figure out if we are transitioning from another activity that is
-                // "has the same starting icon" as the next one.
-This allows the
-                // window manager to keep the previous window it had previously
-                // created, if it still had one.

                 ActivityRecord prev = mResumedActivity;
                 if (prev != null) {
-                    // We don't want to reuse the previous starting preview if:
-                    // (1) The current activity is in a different task. if (prev.task != r.task) {
+                    if (prev.task != r.task) {
                         prev = null;
                     }

-                    // (2) The current activity is already displayed. else if (prev.nowVisible) {
+                    else if (prev.nowVisible) {
                         prev = null;
                     }